Run a CAP Application on Kyma

 Dockerfile

-and add the following lines to it:3.
-AddFROM node:12-slim WORKDIR /usr/src/app COPY gen/srv .
+and add the following lines to it:FROM node:12-slim WORKDIR /usr/src/app COPY gen/srv .
 RUN npm install EXPOSE 4004 USER node CMD [ "npm", "start" ]

 sqlite3

-as project dependency, so you can try out the scenario without an external database service.4.
-Add the following snippet to thenpm install --save sqlite3
+as project dependency, so you can try out the scenario without an external database service:First, the dev dependency to

 package.json